francisbarton/quafira/README.md

 I want to write a custom R function that will generate and open up a quarto template using this custom format when I run it.
 I'm tired of copying and pasting YAML and other setup boilerplate from qmd file to qmd file.

+## NEWS

+### 30 May 2024

+Changing back from Fira GO to Fira Sans Compressed indeed reduces `embed_fonts.scss` from 1.31MB to 865KB, nearly a 50% reduction.